 1. Woodland Garden Groves

-These are often found in arboretums, nature preserves, or private forest estates.
-Trees arch overhead while soft moss and native blooms cover the ground.
+These are frequently found in arboretums, nature preserves, and private forest estates.

 2. Mediterranean-Style Groves

-These feature olive trees, lavender bushes, citrus trees, and gravel paths.
+These include gravel pathways, citrus trees, lavender shrubs, and olive trees.
 Inspired by Tuscan and Provençal landscapes, they are light, fragrant, and warm.

-• Styling tips: Incorporate terracotta pots, linen table runners, and grapevine centrepieces.
+- Styling tips: Incorporate terracotta pots, linen table runners, and grapevine centerpieces.

 3. English Garden Groves